coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    .. todo somewhere we should list all the qualified namespaces

-.. cmd:: Locate Term @reference
+.. cmd:: Locate Term @smart_global

    Like :cmd:`Locate`, but limits the search to terms